Can You Get Pregnant On Depo Shot And How Does It Work?

 4. Do I have to pull out even when on Depo?

-With the depo shots being very effective, you may not have to rely on other contraceptive methods, such as the withdrawal method to prevent conception.
-Furthermore, it is important to remember that no contraceptive method could be 100% effective, including Depo shots.
+Some women may find Depo shots effective enough that they do not feel the need to rely on other pregnancy prevention methods, such as ‘pull out’ or related withdrawal methods, to prevent conception.
+It is vital to remember, though, that no contraceptive method is 100% effective, including Depo shots.

 5. Does Depo make my vagina dry?